 (6) The deepest working on the property, and in fact, in the whole district; shaft about 18 by 12 feet, and 43 feet deep.
-From the bottom of the shaft shown in this sketch there are four drifts running approximately north 20 feet, east about 10 feet, south 50 feet, and to the west about 15 feet.
-The sulphur showing is continuous on various parts of the walls from top to bottom.
+From the bottom of the shaft shown in this sketch there are four drifts running approximately north 20 feet, east about 10 feet, south 50 feet, and to The sulphur showing is conthe west about 15 feet. tinuous on various parts of the walls from top to bottom.
 The sulphur occurs as masses, incrustations, and disseminated crystals in the typical brown, porous, earthy material and altered black material.
-The black bands included in the brown material make many irregular The black material containing the most sulbindings. phur commences at about 20 feet below the surface.
+The black bands included in the brown material make many irregular bindings.
+The black material containing the most sulphur commences at about 20 feet below the surface.
 It is very cavernous and includes within itself small lenses of limestone or limy dolomite.